-Surgery is an effective way for people living with obesity to lose weight when dieting and exercise is no longer making a difference.
-However, important considerations should be taken into account when deciding if surgery is right for you.
+Surgery is an effective way to lose weight when dieting and exercise is no longer working.
+This article covers key considerations you will need to think about as you decide if surgery is right for you.

 Why choose weight loss surgery?

-If private healthcare is an option for you then the costs of procedures can be expensive and will involve financial planning.
+If private healthcare is an option then the costs of the procedures are expensive and will involve cost planning.
 You will need to plan ahead and weigh up the financial costs against the benefits of having surgery.
 In making your decision, it can help to consider the financial and non-financial burden of living with obesity.

 Before deciding on the right procedure you need that you know the risks involved (contraindications).